Tencent/tinker/README.md

 for proguard, we have already change the proguard config automatic, and also generate the multiDex keep proguard file for you.

-for more tinker plugin configurations, learn more at the sample [app/build.gradle](http://git.code.oa.com/tinker/tinker/blob/master/tinker-sample-android/app/build.gradle).
+for more tinker configurations, learn more at the sample [app/build.gradle](http://git.code.oa.com/tinker/tinker/blob/master/tinker-sample-android/app/build.gradle).

 ## Support
 Any problem?